CheesecakeLabs/EZCoreData/README.md

 }
 ```

-Alternatively, you can savve an instance of EZCoreData in a class of yours.
+Alternatively, you can save an instance of EZCoreData in a class of yours.
 AppDelegate, for instance:
 ```Swift
 import EZCoreData